rvflash/logm/README.md

 #### Propagate a trace identifier through the context.

-`slog.NewTrace` can create a new context with an UUID v4 as identifier.
+`NewTrace` can create a new context with an UUID v4 as identifier.
-It's also possible to create a custom one by using directly `slog.Trace` and propagate it through a `context.Context`.
+It's also possible to create a custom one by using directly `Trace` and propagate it through a `context.Context`.

 ```go
 var (